BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_05/ch_5_exercises.md

 ...
 ```

-**3. What is the purpose of a pseudo-class?**
+### 3. What is the purpose of a pseudo-class?

-**My answer:** According to the Mozilla CSS reference a CSS ***pseudo-class*** is a keyword added to a selector that specifies a special state of the selected element(s).
+According to the Mozilla CSS reference a CSS ***pseudo-class*** is a keyword added to a selector that specifies a special state of the selected element(s).
 For example, the pseudo-class `:hover` can be used to select a button when a user's pointer hovers over the button and this selected button can then be styled.

 ```css
 button:hover {color: blue;}
 ```

-**4. Describe the effect of this CSS rule:**
+### 4. Describe the effect of this CSS rule:

 ```css
 tr:nth-of-type(odd) {color: red;}
 ```

-**My answer:** The CSS rule above selects every odd table row in a table and changes the color of the text in all elements in a row to red.
+The CSS rule above selects every odd table row in a table and changes the color of the text in all elements in a row to red.

-**5. Refer to the Global Temperatures source code in Figure 5.8.
+### 5. Refer to the Global Temperatures source code in Figure 5.8.
 Provide a modified table that uses two `tbody` elements - one for the two most recent years (2015 and 2016) and one for the earlier years.
 Assign `"recentYears"` to the `class` attribute of the `tbody` containing the two most recent years.
 Provide a CSS rule for the recent-years data cells that changes the text from black to red.
-Hint: Use a class selector in conjunction with a descendant selector.**
+Hint: Use a class selector in conjunction with a descendant selector.

-**My answer:**
 ```html
 <style>
 ...